JesseEsquivel/MDATP/Scripts/Migrations/SEP/ReadMe.md

-# Migrate Symantec Endpoint Protection --> Defender
+# Migrate Symantec Endpoint Protection --> Defender for Endpoint
 Migrate your settings from McAfee to Microsoft Defender. :thumbsup: